 With the introduction of the ST-6 CCD Camera in 1992 SBIG started a line of high quality, low noise, modular CCD cameras.
 The ST-7E, ST-8E and ST-9E were a second family of modular CCD cameras.
-The ST-10E allowed for upgrades to a faster USB interface and larger tracking CCD.
+The ST-10E and ST-1001E will also allow for upgrades to a faster USB interface when available.

-The benefits of a modular line of CCD Cameras are many fold.
+The benefits of a modular line of CCD Cameras are manyfold.
 Users can buy as much CCD Camera as they need or can afford, with the assurance that they can upgrade to higher performance systems in the future.
 With a modular approach, camera control software like CCDOPS can easily support all models.
 This last point assures a wide variety of third party software.
 Software developers can produce one package for the many users across the model line instead of different packages for each of the cameras.